Hmmcrs/Discord-Archiver/IMPORTANT.md

-# **Important**
+# == **Important** ==

-This script is against Discord's ToS. **I recommend using a second account to avoid getting your main account banned**
+This script is against ToS, so i suggest using a different account

-Do not use this script to archive DMS or messages from private channels and only use it in public servers
+Do not use this script to archive DMS or messages from private channels, only use it in public servers